wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react/fme-react-cache-settings.md

 ## Flow

-The diagram outlines how the **VWO FME React SDK** manages settings using configurable caching options:
+The diagram outlines how the **VWO FE React SDK** manages settings using configurable caching options:

 ```mermaid
 flowchart TD